 3. Fairmont Waterfront – Vancouver, Canada

-The Fairmont Waterfront is located in Vancouver, which plans to become the world’s greenest city in 2020.
+The Fairmont Waterfront is located in Vancouver, a city that has made great strides in its quest toward large-scale sustainability.
 So, it’s only fitting that the Fairmont Waterfront has joined the community in this initiative.
 The hotel features a 2,100-square-foot rooftop garden that produces herbs, vegetables, and fruits that are enjoyed at the hotel’s restaurants.

 Also buzzing at the rooftop garden are six beehives and more than 250,000 honeybees.
 The honeybees were first welcomed to the roof of the hotel in 2008, and their facilities continue to grow each year.
 There’s even a rooftop pollinator hotel for the bees and an observation hive for guests to safely watch them!
 The hotel’s Bee Butler (yes, seriously) invites guests on a daily beehive tour in the summer months, where they learn that the bees forage around 26 square Vancouver miles from 60 different species of plants.
 In total, the bees produce 600 pounds of honey each year.
 Enjoy it in the hotel’s restaurants or take some home—it’s available for purchase.

 4. The Orchard Garden Hotel – San Francisco, CA